 Our History

-The Community Family Life and Recreation Center at Lyon Park embodies the rich legacy of the building and community in which it is located.
+The essence of the Community Family Life and Recreation Center at Lyon Park is deeply intertwined with the historical legacy of both the building and the surrounding community.

-Originally built as the Lyon Park School when Durham’s schools were racially segregated, it opened for the 1922-1923 school year to serve children of the African-American and predominantly blue-collar families living in Durham’s West End.
-Local residents donated their own money and helped raise other funds to construct the school on the two-acre site at the intersection of Kent and Halley Streets.
+Originally erected as the Lyon Park School during a period of racial segregation in Durham’s educational system, the school commenced its operations for the 1922-1923 academic year.
+Its primary purpose was to provide education to children from African-American and predominantly blue-collar families residing in Durham’s West End.
+The local community played a pivotal role in the school’s establishment, contributing their financial resources and actively participating in fundraising efforts to construct the school on a two-acre plot at the intersection of Kent and Halley Streets.

 Under the leadership of Pastor Davis, WECF approached the City of Durham to convince the citizens of Durham that partnering to restore the building would be worthwhile financially and more broadly.
 In 1996, the citizens of the City of Durham agreed, approving a $6.4 million bond to pay for extensive renovations.
 Six years later, the beautifully transformed building reopened, renamed as the Community Family Life and Recreation Center at Lyon Park.